During which phase of meiosis do sister chromatids separate? | Channels for Pearson+

 1

-Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in the production of four haploid cells.
-It consists of two consecutive divisions: meiosis I and meiosis II.
+Understand the process of meiosis, which consists of two consecutive divisions: Meiosis I and Meiosis II.
+Each division has specific phases: Prophase, Metaphase, Anaphase, and Telophase.

-Recall that during meiosis I, homologous chromosomes are separated, while meiosis II is similar to mitosis, where sister chromatids are separated.
+Recall that during Meiosis I, homologous chromosomes are separated, not sister chromatids.
+This is a key distinction between Meiosis I and Meiosis II.

-Identify the phases of meiosis II: Prophase II, Metaphase II, Anaphase II, and Telophase II.
+In Meiosis II, the separation of sister chromatids occurs, similar to what happens in mitosis.
+This is crucial for reducing the chromosome number by half.

-Focus on Anaphase II, where the sister chromatids are pulled apart to opposite poles of the cell.
-This is the key event that distinguishes Anaphase II from other phases.
+Identify the phase in Meiosis II where sister chromatids are pulled apart.
+This occurs during Anaphase II, where the spindle fibers shorten, pulling the sister chromatids to opposite poles of the cell.

-Review the options given: Anaphase II, Metaphase II, Anaphase I, and Metaphase I. Recognize that Anaphase II is the phase where sister chromatids separate, as opposed to Anaphase I where homologous chromosomes separate.
+Review the options given: Prophase II, Anaphase I, Metaphase I, and recognize that Anaphase II is the correct phase where sister chromatids separate.

 Watch next